-Save money, read these 5 tips for eating as a family on the road.
+Save money on road trips with these five tips for eating as a family on the road.

 One of the highlights for us is finding cool places along the way to stop to eat amazing and delicious food.
 We like to support family-owned businesses that use fresh ingredients from local farmers.

-I’ve been road tripping solo with kids in tow and dietary restrictions, and I assure you it’s possible to keep your sanity, eat well, and stay safe while traveling and going on a road trip!
+I’ve been road tripping solo with kids in tow and dietary restrictions for a long time, and I assure you it’s possible to keep your sanity, eat well, and stay safe while traveling and going on road trips!

 Pack Food Supplies